-First, we thought about some of the things that could be different next Sunday:
+1. Some of the things that could be different the Sunday after Easter:

 - No doubt your church was like most in that you saw an increased number of unbelieving guests, visitors and family members who think that Easter and Christmas are the only appropriate times to fulfill their religious obligation.